oddgrd/myhomeboard/README.md

 - TypeGraphQL

 ### Databases

 - Postgresql
 - Redis (session storage)

 ### Image Management

 - Cloudinary

 ### Authentication

 - Google OAuth

 ### Deployment

 The client is deployed on Vercel, and can be continuously deployed by pushing to the Github repository.
 The backend is deployed as a Dokku VPS, proxied by ngingx, in a DigitalOcean Droplet with the Node.js GraphQL API, Redis and Postgres running in separate Docker containers.
-The API can be continuously deployed using a bash script to create and push a new docker build to Docker Hub, pulling it into the Dokku VPS and deploying.
+The API can be continuously deployed by pulling from github and pushing to Dokku.